-The new Democratic-Socialist darling Alexandria Ocasio-Cortez called out CRTV’s Allie Stuckley earlier this week for a satirical video Stuckley released mocking Cortez.
-The video featured Stuckley “interviewing” Cortez, except Cortez’s “replies” were clips taken from a disastrous PBS interview she gave.
+The new Democratic-Socialist darling Alexandria Ocasio-Cortez called out CRTV’s Allie Stuckey earlier this week for a satirical video Stuckey released mocking Cortez.
+The video featured Stuckey “interviewing” Cortez, except Cortez’s “replies” were clips taken from a disastrous PBS interview she gave.
 Under the impression that the obviously-satirical video was somehow a “hit piece,” Cortez responded “Republicans are so scared of me that they’re faking videos and presenting them as real on Facebook because they can’t deal with reality anymore.”

 And on that note, let’s give Red Cortez’s craziest ideas and comments a look.

 Despite boasting an economics degree, it’s no wonder she was never employed in the field.
 In the aforementioned PBS interview that Stuckley quoted from, Cortez told host Margaret Hoover that the only reason the unemployment rate is so low in the Trump economy is because everyone is working too hard.
 “Well, I think the numbers you just talked about is part of the problem, right?”
 Cortez said.
 “We look at these figures and we say, ‘Oh, unemployment is low, everything is fine, right?’
 Unemployment is low because everyone has two jobs,” she continued.
 “Unemployment is low because people are working 60, 70, 80 hours a week and can barely feed their family.”

 To quote GEICO; that’s not how this works.
 That’s not how any of this works.